OSHAYE/curriculum2016/year1/units/unit9/topics/topic1/README.md

 <tr>

 	<td>In lesson 1, students are introduced to variables.
 They will create a mini project that uses variables.
 They will be working with strings throughout this practice too. </td>
-	<td>In lesson 2, students are introduced to conditional statements using IF.
-They are then asked to incorporate this new knowledge into jQuery skill they already have.</td>
+	<td>In lesson 2, students are introduced to conditional statements using "If".
+They are then asked to practice this new knowledge using jQuery skills they already have.</td>
 </tr>
 </table>